Soldiers of Love

 Godric, don't bother patronizing me or tearing me to pieces.
 Harbor your own judgments in your soul, whether you argue that Pansy cannot be matched with anyone or that two women ought not to be in love or engaged in any kind of non-platonic physical activities.
 Who are you to judge when you know so little?
 So I'll share that little with you, and maybe you'll start to understand what I've been trying to get across all this time, about love being that bloody broomstick ride.

-Victoire and Neville were planning they're wedding.
+Victoire and Neville were planning their wedding.
 Victoire refused any type of wedding planner, so she was running around doing practically everything by herself.
 When it came to her outfit, she trusted "Garland Boutique," the place where she could have her dress, veil, shoes, reception dress, and jewelry made all in one stop.
 Little by little, I collected my sister's items, trying them on before she could (but don't tell her that!).
 When it came to the dress…I didn't try it on.
 But it got me itching to try a wedding dress on, myself.

 Pansy picked one for me and helped me into it.
 We both stared at my reflection, thinking… I could see in her eyes the ideas that had been stirring in my mind for a while.
 Maybe her fingers on my skin would feel better than this cloth.
 Maybe her hand in mine would feel better than the world's best set of diamonds.
 Maybe her eyes ought not to look at anything other than me ever again.